Pronounced: YOO-ingz sar-KOH-muh

 Images of the body may be taken to locate the tumor and determine if it has spread to other tissues.
 Images may be taken with:

 Your child will work with a team of doctors.
-Talk with the team to determine the best treatment options for your child.
+They will determine the best treatment options for your child.
 These options include:

 Surgery may be used to remove the tumor.